jerryliu20d/jerryliu20d.github.io/_posts/2019-03-29-Linear-Regression-with-constraints.md

 The optimization problem is a given comformable matrix and c is constant.
 The optimization problem is:

 $$min_β\ ‖Y-Xβ‖^2\\
-st.t\ Aβ=c$$
+s.t.\ Aβ=c$$

 This post will only solve estimate the $$β$$ with dual problems.
-If you are interested in the geometric solution of it, please read Chapter4 of "(Regression Analysis)[https://www.amazon.com/%E5%9B%9E%E5%BD%92%E5%88%86%E6%9E%90-%E6%AD%A6%E8%90%8D%EF%BC%8C%E5%90%B4%E8%B4%A4%E6%AF%85/dp/B01GYIXJ4A]" by Xianyi Wu and Ping Wu.
+If you are interested in the geometric solution of it, please read Chapter4 of ["Regression Analysis"](https://www.amazon.com/%E5%9B%9E%E5%BD%92%E5%88%86%E6%9E%90-%E6%AD%A6%E8%90%8D%EF%BC%8C%E5%90%B4%E8%B4%A4%E6%AF%85/dp/B01GYIXJ4A) by Xianyi Wu and Ping Wu.

 # Dual Problem

-If you are unfamiliar with dual problems, please read the slide from (CS524 Wisconsin-Madison)[https://drive.google.com/file/d/1ZBAyc1hLMxNPVugfWI0M0gAdZqx29lq0/view?usp=sharing] first.
+If you are unfamiliar with dual problems, please read the slide from [CS524 Wisconsin-Madison](https://drive.google.com/file/d/1ZBAyc1hLMxNPVugfWI0M0gAdZqx29lq0/view?usp=sharing) first.
 The dual problem is

 $$max_λ‖Y-Xβ+X(X^TX)^{-1}A^Tλ‖^2+2λ^T(A\hat{β}-A(X^TX)^{-1}A^Tλ-c)$$